Guidelines for Summer Students

 - Provide pointers to documentation, reference research Note that the mentor feedback period will typically run from March 20 to April 3.

-- The application must contain:
+- The proposal is due on April 4 and must contain:

 - A detailed plan of work with an estimate of the time needed (typically 175 or 375 hours in total).
 See below for a suggested template.